G0urmetD/Miscon/README.md

--i, -info                Starts Basic Domain Information Enumeration [Optional] -b, -basic               Starts searching for basic misconfigurations [Optional] -q, -quick               Starts searching for quickwins like AS-REP Roasting/Kerberoastable Accounts/LLMNR
+-i, -info                Starts Basic Domain Information Enumeration [Optional] -b, -basic               Starts searching for basic misconfigurations [Optional] -q, -quick               Starts searching for quickwins like AS-REP Roasting/Kerberoastable Accounts/LLMNR -pndc, -pndc             Checks if the spooler service is running on the domain controllers.
+[Optional] -pnou, -pnou             Checks if the spooler service is running on servers in target OU.
+[Optional]
 ```